oxheadalpha/nft-tutorial/README.md

 `transfer` command requires the following parameters:

 - `--nft` address of the FA2 NFT contract that holds tokens to be transferred
-- `--operator` alias or address that initiates transfer operation
+- `--operator` alias or address that initiates the transfer operation
 - `--batch` a list of individual transfers.
 Each individual transfer is represented as a comma delimited string: `<from_address_or_alias>, <to_address_or_alias>, <token_id>`.
   We do not need to specify amount of the transfer for NFTs since we can only